 Section What it would do Massachusetts impact 10004 Reduces a state option to calculate shelter costs based on household eligibility for fuel assistance.
 Utility costs ("Standard Utility Allowance" or SUA) are part of the costs of living that impact the monthly SNAP benefit amount.
 Massachusetts uses a state option in current federal law to simplify SUA administration.
 This option allows DTA to apply a higher SUA to households who incur heating or air conditioning costs, or who receive fuel assistance.
 The proposal would limit the use of this option for fuel assistance recipients to only SNAP households with at least one member who is 60 or older or receiving a disability benefit.
 Would increase administrative burdens for DTA and risk underpayments to eligible working families and other struggling households who can't navigate the red tape of telling DTA about their specific utility costs.
 It may result in a SNAP cut for thousands of working families.
 10005 After an extensive regulatory process, in 2024 USDA acted on a number of public comments by adding internet costs as a relevant part of the SUA.
-Federal and state agencies recognize internet access is critical in the modern world for low-income households to look for work and participate in school or training programs.
-The proposal would eliminate this regulation improvement and prohibit states from counting internet costs in the SUA.
-Barring internet costs from impacting the SNAP math is a harmful and outdated approach that may cause a small SNAP cut for thousands of Massachusetts working families.
+Federal and state agencies recognize internet access is critical in the modern world for low-income Barring internet costs from impacting the SNAP math is a harmful and outdated approach that may cause a small SNAP cut for thousands of Massachusetts working families.